Large Pre-Training Datasets Don't Always Guarantee Robustness after Fine-Tuning: Introduction

+We observed that the ViT-B/16 CLIP~\citep{radford2021learning} pretrained on LAION-2B suffers from more severe catastrophic forgetting on OOD datasets after fine-tuning on ImageNet-R~\citep{hendrycks2021many} compared to the same model pretrained on ImageNet-21K~\citep{ridnik2021imagenet} with AugReg~\citep{steiner2022how}, despite their initially similar performance (Figure~\ref{fig:rader}).
+Conversely, the ImageNet-21K pretrained model exhibits improved performance on ImageNet-Sketch~\citep{wang2019learning}.

-In this paper, we introduce ImageNet-RIB (Robustness Inheritance Benchmark), a new benchmark designed to assess the robustness of fine-tuned models across diverse downstream and evaluation OOD dataset pairs related to ImageNet.
-For each experiment, we fine-tune a pre-trained model on one OOD dataset (as a downstream dataset) and evaluate its performance on the remaining OOD datasets.
+To analyze why models pretrained on a smaller dataset have better OOD generalizability after fine-tuning, and the effect of the relationship between fine-tuning dataset and OOD datasets, we introduce ImageNet-RIB (Robustness Inheritance Benchmark), a new benchmark designed to assess the robustness of fine-tuned models across diverse downstream and evaluation OOD dataset pairs related to ImageNet.
+For each experiment, we fine-tune a pretrained model on a downstream dataset sampled from ImageNet OOD datasets and evaluate its performance on the remaining OOD datasets.
 This process is repeated across all available datasets to thoroughly assess how well the model retains robustness after fine-tuning.
-To achieve this, we employ a variety of fine-tuning strategies, including vanilla fine-tuning, linear probing (fine-tuning the last layer only), LoRA~\citep{hu2021lora}, regularization-based continual learning methods~\citep{li2017learning,zenke2017continual}, and robust fine-tuning methods~\citep{kumar2022fine,wortsman2022model,wortsman2022robust}.
-We also investigate the relationship between dataset distance metrics and robust fine-tuning outcomes, allowing us to estimate the robustness changes prior to training.
+We also employ a variety of fine-tuning strategies, including vanilla fine-tuning, linear probing (fine-tuning the last layer only), LoRA~\citep{hu2021lora}, regularization-based continual learning methods~\citep{li2017learning,zenke2017continual}, and robust fine-tuning methods~\citep{kumar2022fine,wortsman2022model,wortsman2022robust}.